unsw-cse-capstone-project/capstone-project-comp9900-w15a-nearestneighbors/backend/filmfinder/README.md

 They are used to demonstrate each movie in search result, except `"mid"`.
 `{ "success": true, "result": []}` indicates no related movie is found.

+When searching for movies, keywords can be:
+  - a movie name or a substring of a movie name;
+  - a director name or a substring of a director name;
+  - a region or a substring of a region;
+  - a genre or a substring of a genre;
+  - Any combination of keywords mentioned above.

+When input keywords are multiple constraints, the search will be conducted based on a conjunction of input keywords.
+For example, if input keywords are `UK 2003 quentin`, it will search for Quentin Tarantino's movies made in UK in 2003.

+<br/><br/>
 ### movie_list_view
 **Author**: ZIJAN SHEN